 Legalization of Marijuana in Canada

 Synopsis: The subject in question being the legalization of marijuana for medical purposes in Canada.
+On July 30, 2001, the "Narcotic Control Regulation" was amended and the "Marijuana Medical Access Regulation" came into force.

 Main DigestOn July 30, 2001, the "Narcotic Control Regulation" was amended and the "Marijuana Medical Access Regulation" came into force.